jay-see-jay/aer-technical/README.md

 curl "http://localhost:3000/companies?employee=Randa"
 ```

 This returns a list of companies that has at least one employee that matches the query passed to `employee`.
-For this, and when searching by company name, pagination isn't currently supported.

 ## Brief